Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and the Union of Concerned Scientists

 A vaccine trains a person’s body to fight off a specific virus.
 Different types of vaccines work in different ways, but all vaccines stimulate the body to make specific immune cells that can fight that virus in the future.

-How can I place my trust in COVID-19 vaccines knowing that some doctors have harmed people of color, especially African Americans, when carrying out medical research?
+How can I place my trust in COVID-19 vaccines knowing that some doctors have harmed people of color, especially Black Americans, when carrying out medical research?

-Distrust of medical researchers in communities of color, especially African American communities, is a rational response to a long history of medical abuse.
-African Americans and other people of color in the United States continue to experience more illness, worse outcomes, and die younger compared with white individuals.
-African American women and Indigenous women are two to three times more likely to die from pregnancy-related causes than white women.
+Distrust of medical researchers in communities of color, especially Black communities, is a rational response to a long history of medical abuse.
+Black Americans and other people of color in the United States continue to experience more illness, worse outcomes, and die younger compared with white individuals.
+Black women and Indigenous women are two to three times more likely to die from pregnancy-related causes than white women.

-When Dr. Susan Moore, an African American physician, came down with a severe case of COVID-19 in November 2020, her white doctor downplayed Dr. Moore’s reports of pain, initially refused to give her pain medicines, and tried to send her home from the hospital.
+When Dr. Susan Moore, a Black physician, came down with a severe case of COVID-19 in November 2020, her white doctor downplayed Dr. Moore’s reports of pain, initially refused to give her pain medicines, and tried to send her home from the hospital.
 Dr. Moore said, “I maintain if I was white, I wouldn’t have to go through that.”
 She later died of COVID-19.

-During the 40-year-long Tuskegee Syphilis Study, the African American, low-income participants were denied treatments for their syphilis, a horrible ethical violation that resulted in extreme harm and death to the participants and their families.
-This is just one example of the long and troubled history of medical racism in the United States, which also includes the Guatemala syphilis experiments, the case of Henrietta Lacks and her legacy, the unnecessary surgeries without anesthesia performed on enslaved women, and the targeting of Indigenous, African American, and Puerto Rican women for involuntary sterilization throughout the 20th century.
+During the 40-year-long Tuskegee Syphilis Study, the Black, low-income participants were denied treatments for their syphilis, a horrible ethical violation that resulted in extreme harm and death to the participants and their families.
+This is just one example of the long and troubled history of medical racism in the United States, which also includes the Guatemala syphilis experiments, the case of Henrietta Lacks and her legacy, the unnecessary surgeries without anesthesia performed on enslaved women, and the targeting of Indigenous, Black, and Puerto Rican women for involuntary sterilization throughout the 20th century.

 In response, the federal government carried out a series of reforms.
 For instance, the Belmont Report, created in 1976, which was issued in response to the Tuskegee Syphilis Study, requires that all research with human participants follow three ethical guidelines: respecting persons, minimizing risk to participants, and considering issues of justice in how the burdens and benefits of research are distributed across society.
 In June 2000, the Office for Human Research Protections was established, which is housed in the US Department of Health and Human Services (HHS), to protect human subjects of research.
 Every university, hospital, and research center is required to carry out detailed ethical reviews of every proposed scientific and medical study to ensure the protection, rights, and safety of participants.